cellgeni/GBM-stuff/annotations/README.md

 After running you will be asked for OMERO credentials

 In case you have many regions with slightly different names or typos in their name, that belongs to one class (for example: "Basilar artery", "basilar artery", "Basilar Artery", "Basilar arteiry" etc), you can manually create a dictionary csv with two columns: "original" and "unified" that can be used to correct names, so all ROIs with some differences in the names will appear as one class.
-As example see "Dictionary_annotations_example.csv".
+As example see **Dictionary_annotations_example.csv**.
 In this case you'll have to run the code as:
 ```
 python ann2SR.py path/to/csv path/to/output/folder path/to/Dictionary_annotations.csv
 ```